A Tactile Feedback Approach to Path Recovery after High-Speed Impacts for Collision-Resilient Drones: Hardware Implementation

-The collision resilient \gls{mav} takes on the form of an icosahedron tensegrity vehicle as introduced in~\cite{zha2020} and~\cite{zha2024}, which is shown to survive collisions up to \SI{7.8}{\meter\per\second}.
-Tensegrity structures consist of rigid bodies suspended within a tension network; As these structures distribute external loads through tension and compression rather than bending, they are exceptionally impact-resistant.
+The collision-resilient \gls{mav} takes on the form of an icosahedron tensegrity vehicle as introduced in ~\cite{zha2024,zha2020}, which is shown to survive collisions up to \SI{7.8}{\meter\per\second}.
+Tensegrity structures consist of rigid bodies suspended within a tension network.
+As these structures distribute external loads through tension and compression rather than bending, they are exceptionally impact-resistant.
 For aerial vehicles, which have fragile components like propellers and electronics that are vulnerable to collisions and whose defect is catastrophic, such a tensegrity structure provides a protective shell.

-The physical prototype carries a Bitcraze Crazyflie 2.1 as a flight controller, four Little Bee \SI{20}{\ampere} ESCs and EMAX RS1106 II 4500KV motors with $2.5\times4$ three blade propellers.
-As a proof-of-concept the prototype carries two contact sensors at the front due to constraints on the $\text{I}^2\text{C}$ bus of the crazyflie 2.1 (c.f.
-Figure~\ref{fig:hw-impl}).
+The physical prototype carries a Crazyflie 2.1 (Manufacturer: Bitcraze, Malm\"o, Sweden) as a flight controller, four Little Bee \SI{20}{\ampere} ESCs and EMAX RS1106 II 4500 KV motors (Manufacturer: EMAX, Dongguan, China) with $2.5\times4$ three blade propellers.
+As a proof-of-concept the prototype carries two contact sensors at the front due to constraints on the $\text{I}^2\text{C}$ bus of the Crazyflie 2.1 (c.f.
+Figure \ref{fig:hw-impl}). { We choose the front two nodes of the icosahedron to place the contact sensors as these nodes are most likely to make contact during typical flight maneuvers, i.e., forward flight.}

-Figure~\ref{fig:sys-diag} showcases the overall software architecture: The on-board flight controller runs a rates controller the tracks external rate commands while also reading out the contact sensors and providing this information via radio telemetry.
-The off-board computer runs a motion-capture assisted state estimator and a cascading controller that tracks the references produced by the vector-field-based path planner.
+Figure \ref{fig:sys-diag} showcases the overall software architecture: The onboard flight controller runs a rate controller that tracks external rate commands while also reading out the contact sensors, {triggering the reflexive behavior,} and providing this information via radio telemetry.
+The off-board computer runs a motion-capture-assisted state estimator and a cascading controller that tracks the references produced by the vector-field-based path planner.
 The motion-capture system provides pose measurements at \SI{200}{Hz}, while the state estimator yields a full state estimate (pose and twist) required for the cascading controller.
 Overall the system deviates from the model introduced in Section~\ref{sec:modeling} by not having contact sensors on all icosahedron nodes as well as exhibiting time delay between the contact occurrence and the off-board computer receiving the correct binary signal.